argoflow/argoflow-aws/README.md

 ## The `setup.conf` file and `setup_repo.sh` script

-This repository uses a very simple initialisation script, [./setup_repo.sh ](./setup_repo.sh) that takes an config file such as the example one, [./examples/setup.conf](./examples/setup.conf) and iterates over all lines therein.
+This repository uses a very simple initialisation script, [./setup_repo.sh ](./setup_repo.sh) that takes a config file such as the example one, [./examples/setup.conf](./examples/setup.conf) and iterates over all lines therein.
 A single line would for example look as follows:

 ```bash
 <<__role_arn.cluster_autoscaler__>>=arn:aws:iam::123456789012:role/my-cluster_kube-system_aws-cluster-autoscaler